surol/ng2-resrc/README.md

 The `RikeErrorsComponent` is a list of all operation errors combined from all registered resources.

-It utilizes `ErrorCollector` service and uses `FieldErrorResponse` to parse field errors in responses.
-Even if `addFieldErrors()` function is not used in operation protocol, this component applies it to error responses.
+It utilizes `ErrorCollector` service and uses `FieldErrorResponse` to detect field errors.
+Even if `addFieldErrors()` function is not used in operation protocol, this component applies it to error response.

-It is bound to `[rikeErrors]` and other attributes.
+The component is bound to `[rikeErrors]` and other attributes.
 The meaning of attributes is following:

 - `[rikeErrors]` optionally accepts a field name.
 If not specified or `*` is used, then component displays generic errors, and errors for fields for which error consumers are not registered, i.e. no corresponding `[rikeErrors]`